Home

 what was up with Keith's.
 We put the good battery from Sharon's

 bike in & it started just fine.
-We took a chance on a battery
+We took a chance on a

-charger from a local shop.
-After choosing some Purple Cow wine to
+& trickle charger from a local shop.
+After choosing some

-bring home, the three of us headed out for a ride on Galo's lovely
+Purple Cow wine to bring home, the three of us headed out for a ride

-Sprint.
-Galo enjoyed the little motard immensely - one would
+the WRX and Galo's Triumph Sprint.
+Galo enjoyed the little

-complement the Sprint in his garage so well!!!
+motard immensely - one would complement the Sprint in his garage so

 Mid-afternoon we said our good-byes & headed to Sheridan.

-After slogging through the nasty Friday Afternoon traffic we arrived at
+After slogging through the nasty Friday Afternoon traffic we arrived

-the farm just before dinner and commenced visiting with all of the
+at the farm just before dinner and commenced visiting with all of the

 other folks attending NWMF.
-There were several other Sprinters in
+There were several other Sprinters

-only little one!
+the only little one!

 Saturday morning we decided to use the WR's for transport around the